dhruvvig1/StatusTracker/replit.md

 ## System Architecture

 ### Frontend Architecture
 The frontend is built with React and TypeScript, using Vite as the build tool and Wouter for client-side routing.
 It follows a component-first architecture.
 The UI is based on shadcn/ui (New York style variant) with Radix UI primitives and styled using Tailwind CSS, adhering to Visa branding guidelines (blue header, white logo).
 State management is handled by TanStack Query for server state, with custom hooks for UI state.
 The design system is Linear-inspired, featuring modern card layouts, custom typography, and a responsive grid.
-Key components include a sticky header, a dashboard with active/archived tabs and project cards, a project detail page with status updates and editing capabilities, and a newsletter dialog.
+Key components include:
+- **Header**: Sticky navigation with Visa branding and three main navigation links (Project Status, Newsletter, Sprint Standup) with active state highlighting
+- **Dashboard**: Active/Archived tabs and project cards
+- **Project Detail**: Status updates and editing capabilities
+- **Newsletter**: Dedicated page for generating and emailing monthly summaries
+- **Sprint Standup**: Kanban board with mock VASINNOV- tickets, speech-to-text, AI refinement, and countdown timer

 ### Backend Architecture
 The backend uses Express.js with TypeScript and ESM modules.
 API endpoints are RESTful, organized by resource, and include comprehensive CRUD operations for projects and status updates.
 Zod schema validation is used for all API requests.
 Data storage currently uses an in-memory implementation (MemStorage) with a schema-first design using Drizzle ORM, ready for PostgreSQL migration.
 The database schema defines `projects` and `statusUpdates` tables with UUID-based primary keys and a foreign key relationship.